apigee/trireme/README.md

 OpenSSL.
 The TLS implementation in Node.js is a fairly thin layer on top of OpenSSL and we chose not to try and replicate this in Java.

-SSLEngine and OpenSSl are not exactly the same.
+SSLEngine and OpenSSL are not exactly the same.
 There are a few differences:

 1) Most notably, especially with Java 7, SSLEngine supports a different set of cipher suites, particularly the various elliptical curve ciphers.
 There are ciphers in common